hyundai-robotics/doc-hrscript/7-enet-module/1-exam-client/1-enet-client-str.md

 1. After importing the `enet` module, create an `ENet` object with the constructor.
 2. Set the IP address and port number with the member variables.
+   - `Caution: Ports 50000–50005 on the controller are pre-allocated lports and cannot be used.`
 3. Open the ethernet socket with the `open` member procedure, and check the status with the `state()` member variable.
 \(For TCP communication, the `connect` procedure must also be called after opening.\)
-4. Transceiving with `send` and `recv` member procedure.
+1. Transceiving with `send` and `recv` member procedure.
-5. Close the communication connection with the `close` member procedure.
+2. Close the communication connection with the `close` member procedure.

 <br>